 Camera Lenses

-In December 2008, I purchased the 50mm 1.4 lens as a Christmas gift to myself.
-I absolutely love this lens!
-It is wonderful for indoor and portrait photography.
+In December 2008, I purchased a Canon 50mm 1.4 lens as a Christmas gift to myself.
+Although I would prefer to use the Canon 50mm 1.2

 • Tamron 70-200 2.8